agosztolai/geometric_clustering/README.md

 ## Getting started

 To run the code is very simple.
-The folder `example` contains some example scripts.
+The folder `/examples` contains some example scripts.

 ### Data requirements